Nikola Corp agrees to pay $125 mln to settle SEC charges of defrauding investors

 WASHINGTON, Dec 21 (Reuters) - Nikola Corp (NKLA.O) has agreed to pay $125 million to settle civil charges that it defrauded investors by misleading them about its products, technical advancements and commercial prospects, the U.S. securities regulator said on Tuesday.

-The settlement follows civil and criminal charges filed in July against Nikola's founder Trevor Milton for using social media to repeatedly mislead investors about the company's technology and capabilities, reaping "tens of millions of dollars" as a result of his misconduct.
-Milton is battling those charges in court after having lost a bid to dismiss or move the case. read more
+The settlement follows civil and criminal charges filed in July against Nikola founder Trevor Milton for using social media to repeatedly mislead investors about the company's technology and capabilities, reaping "tens of millions of dollars" as a result of his misconduct.
+Milton is battling those charges in court after losing a bid to dismiss or move the case. read more

 Register now for FREE unlimited access to Reuters.com